7 Crazy Snow Auto Accident Stats

 Most of the crashes have nothing to do with mechanical failures.

-Snow driving requires less speed and more control, so Attorney Big Al recommends increasing your following space, braking and accelerating slowly, and always wearing a seatbelt during snowy months.
+Snow driving requires less speed and more control, remember to increase your following space, braking and accelerating slowly, and always wearing a seatbelt during snowy months.

 Good luck, and stay safe and warm on winter roads!